Try @eslint-react/kit@beta

 }

 In rare cases, you may need to adjust state based on information from previous renders.
-For those, follow the pattern of setting state conditionally.
+This is valid only when guarded by a condition that prevents infinite loops.

 function Component({ items }) {